15 May 2018

 Creating botanical art

 Botanical art fuses art and science to produce images that have an important role in documenting and identifying plants.
-You can find out more about botanical art in last week's blog What is botanical art?.

 While botanical artists follow certain requirements in order to create accurate images so that plants can be identified, each botanical artist and scientific illustrator follows a slightly different process.